dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/992 Extra_Questions.md

 What is Frobenius reciprocity?

 ### Question 8.16
-Given a normal subgroup H of a finite group $G$, we lift all the representations of $G/H$ to representations of $G$.
+Given a normal subgroup $H$ of a finite group $G$, we lift all the representations of $G/H$ to representations of $G$.

-Show that the intersection of the kernels of all these representations is precisely H.
+Show that the intersection of the kernels of all these representations is precisely $H$.
-What can you say when H is the commutator subgroup of $G$?
+What can you say when $H$ is the commutator subgroup of $G$?

 ### Question 8.17
 If you have two linear representations $\pi_1$ and $\pi_2$ of a finite group $G$ such that $\pi_1(g)$ is conjugate to $\pi_2(g)$ for every g in $G$, is it true that the two representations are isomorphic?